Raiders of the Lost Horcrux:

 And that at some point after that date he entrusted it to Bellatrix to take and hide in a place of safety.
 It may have been her own idea to hide it in the basin in the cave that housed the Inferi, or he may have specifically instructed her to hide it there.
 He may have even provided her with a wineskin of the green potion to protect it with.

-And he sent her because it was getting on to winter, or he doesn’t fancy the swim, or that getting into that Cave, and getting over to the island was a rigmarole that he didn’t feel like going through himself, out in the open where he might be spotted.
+And he sent her because it was getting on to winter, or he didn’t fancy the swim to get to the antechamber, or that getting into that Cave, and getting over to the island was a rigmarole that he didn’t feel like going through himself, out in the open where he might be spotted.
 She could demonstrate her loyalty by doing it for him.

 And Bellatrix, being Bellatrix, could not resist making a stop at #12 and swaning about to her cousin Reggie on how much the Dark Lord trusts her — and generally boasting, and hinting, and making innuendos.